fredgca01/100dPython/README.md

     Be able to use Python for data science and machine learning Build games like Blackjack, Pong and Snake using Python Build GUIs and Desktop applications with Python

-Y a-t-il des exigences ou prérequis pour ce cours ?

-    No programming experience needed - I'll teach you everything you need to know A Mac or PC computer with access to the internet No paid software required - I'll teach you how to use PyCharm, Jupyter Notebooks and Google Colab I'll walk you through, step-by-step how to get all the software installed and set up

-À qui ce cours s'adresse-t-il ?

-    If you want to learn to code from scratch through building fun and useful projects, then take this course.
-    If you want to start your own startup by building your own websites and web apps.
-    If you are a complete beginner then this course will be everything you need to become a Python professional If you are a seasoned programmer wanting to switch to Python then this is the quickest way.
-Learn through coding projects.
-    If you are an intermediate Python programmer then you know 100 days of code challenges will help you level up.